Register NOW for 2023 New Skater Camp!

-Seattle Derby Brats is the premiere Seattle area junior roller derby league for girls ages 8-18.
-We strive to create a safe, fun, and positive environment where girls can be athletic, increase their self-confidence, obtain new friendships, and be both self-empowered & self-expressive.
-This is where girls learn teamwork, good values, discipline, confidence, interaction, and stewardship through the competitive sport of Northwest Competitive Flat Track Junior Roller Derby.
+Seattle Derby Brats is the premiere Seattle area junior roller derby league for skaters ages 8-18.
+We strive to create a safe, fun, and positive environment where skaters can be athletic, increase their self-confidence, obtain new friendships, and be both self-empowered & self-expressive.
+This is where skaters learn teamwork, good values, discipline, confidence, interaction, and stewardship through the competitive sport of Northwest Competitive Flat Track Junior Roller Derby.

 Physical activity, and sports in particular, can positively affect aspects of personal development among young people, such as self-esteem, goal-setting, and leadership.

 Accomplishments are empowering.
-Sports related exercise enables girls to build confidence in their own abilities.
-Each and every time girls become proficient in a new skill, they get these amazing boosts of empowerment that continue to reinforce they can do anything and be anything they choose.
+Sports related exercise enables skaters to build confidence in their own abilities.
+Each and every time skaters become proficient in a new skill, they get these amazing boosts of empowerment that continue to reinforce they can do anything and be anything they choose.

 Learning to work with others through team sports significantly benefits girls in their school and home environments as well as in their future careers.